devlaming/mgreml/README.md

                    --out ./tutorial/different_covs
 ```

+Notice here that we did not use `--no-intercept`.
+This means `mgreml` (1) adds the intercept to the set of covariates and (2) assumes the intercept applies to all phenotypes.

+So in total, we have 10 fixed effects for the intercept (i.e. one fixed effect per trait), and 9 additional fixed effects for `my covar 301` up until `my covar 309`.

-Now, `different_covs.GLS.est.out`, in the folder `tutorial`, only shows fixed-effect estimates for covariates that affect the given trait according to `covar_model.txt`:
+Now, `different_covs.GLS.est.out`, in the folder `tutorial`, shows the fixed-effect estimates for the intercept affecting all traits and for the covariates that affect a given trait according to `covar_model.txt`:

 | trait | covariate | beta hat | standard error |
 | --- | --- | --- | --- |